Lyc1103/Computer-Graphics_3D-Project/README.md

 # Required User Interaction:

-- One of the 3D objects is the ”player”.
+- One of the 3D objects is the <b>"player"</b>.
 Users can move the player and rotate the player by the mouse and keyboard.
 - By default, your camera should move/rotate along with the <b>"player"</b>.
 This is so called the first person view angle.
 - Allow users to switch between the first person view angle and the third person view angle ( by pressing the mouse button or a key ).
 The third person view angle can be just a fixed camera position which can cover most of the region of your scene.